eventnetusa/eventnet/src/_work/jetblue.md

 client: JetBlue Airlines
 sort_order: 16
 headline: "Consumers travelled down memory lane in JetBlue's Story Booth"
-hover_text: 'Launched in Rockefeller Plaza followed by a multi-city tour, the Story Booth invited visitors to record video testimony of their experiences flying JetBlue.
-The best stories were used in TV commercials and on the Web.'
+hover_text: 'Launched in Rockefeller Plaza followed by a multi-city tour, the Story Booth invited visitors to record stories of their experiences flying JetBlue for use in TV commercials and on the Web.'
 hero_image_path: /uploads/jetblue-story-booth.jpg
 types:
   - pr event